JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/reference/glossary.md

 ---

-*Comprehensive glossary providing definitions and context for all technical terms used in the RotorDream system*
+*Comprehensive glossary providing definitions and context for all technical terms used in the C Pro system*